benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 Yang, Y. and S.A.
 Smith.
 2014.
 Orthology inference in non-model organisms using transcriptomes and low-coverage genomes: improving accuracy and matrix occupancy for phylogenomics.
 Molecular Biology and Evolution. [doi:10.1093/molbev/msu245](https://doi.org/10.1093/molbev/msu245)

-Morales-Briones, D.F., G. Kadereit, D.T.
-Tefarikis, M.J.
-Moore, S.A.
-Smith, S.F.
-Brockington, A.Timoneda, W.C.
-Yim, J.C.
-Cushman, Y. Yang.
-2019.
-Disentangling Sources of Gene Tree Discordance in Phylotranscriptomic Datasets: A Case Study from Amaranthaceae s.l. bioRxiv 794370.
+Morales-Briones, D.F., et al. (in prep).
+Phylogenomics of Alchemilla s.l.
+(Rosaceae)

 ### Dependencies needed to run the scripts.